luar123/zigbee_esphome/README.md

 * **area** (Optional, int): Zigbee Physical Environment in basic cluster.
 See ZCL.
 Defaults to 0 = unknown
 * **router** (Optional, bool): Create a router device instead of an end device.
 Defaults to false
 * **debug** (Optional, bool): Print zigbee stack debug messages
-* **components** (Optional, string|list): all: add definitions for all supported components.
+* **components** (Optional, string|list): all: add definitions for all supported components that have a name and are not marked as internal.
 None: Add no definitions (default).
 List of component ids: Add only those.
 Can be combined with manual definitions in endpoints
 * **as_generic** (Optional, bool): Use generic/basic clusters where possible.
 Currently sensors and switches.
 Defaults to false
 * **endpoints** (Optional, list): endpoint list for advanced definitions.
 See examples

 [Todo]

 ### Basic mode
 By adding `components: all` the endpoint definition is generated automatically.
 Currently sensor, binary_sensor, light and switch components are supported.
-Because this is an external component the whole implementation is a bit hacky and likely to fails with some setups.
+Because this is an external component the whole implementation is a bit hacky and likely to fail with some setups.
 Also it is not possible to tweak the generated definitions.
 Each entity creates a new endpoint.
-Lights are using the light clusters, switches on_off or binary_output clusters, binary sensors using binary input clusters and sensors are using either special clusters (e.g. temperature) or analog input clusters.
+Lights are using the light clusters, switches on_off or binary_output clusters, binary sensors using binary_input clusters and sensors are using either special clusters (e.g. temperature) or analog_input clusters.
 For sensors also the unit/type is set.
 Please note that these definitions are not complete.
 Feel free to open an issue or pull request (see zigbee_ep.py)

 example:
 ```